richardanaya/webcompose/README.md

 * how do I have a stateless and easily testable functional UI components
 * how do I easily define when this component should not update the DOM

-This library attempts to serve all these, in addition to providing a very efficient way of updating the DOM.
+This library attempts to serve all these, in addition to exposing a very efficient way of updating the DOM.
 We'll explore these ideas below in a series of small component examples.

 # Hello World